BadAllOff/ruby-refactoring/README.md

-# Object-Oriented Design and Refactoring Patterns in Ruby
+# Refactoring Patterns in Ruby

-This project contains all the examples used in the respective course at Tuts+ Premium.
-Each example contains:
+This project contains refactoring examples.
+Each one contains:

 * Two code sample files, _before_ and _after_ refactoring;
 * A test suite;